Am I Eligible for Pennsylvania’s Accelerated Rehabilitative Disposition Program?

 Contact an Experienced Criminal Defense Attorney Today

 The ARD program offers a unique option to first time offenders charged with DUI or another minor offense.
 However, just because a person is eligible for the program does not mean he or she should automatically apply.
-If you live in Pennsylvania and were recently charged with a minor criminal offense, please contact The Law Offices of Michael T. Van Der Veen by calling 215-546-1000 and a member of our dedicated legal team will help you schedule a free consultation with an experienced criminal defense attorney who is well-versed in Pennsylvania law and will be able to advise you on the best course of action.
+If you live in Pennsylvania and were recently charged with a minor criminal offense, please contact van der Veen, Hartshorn, and Levin by calling 215-515-6892 and a member of our dedicated legal team will help you schedule a free consultation with an experienced criminal defense attorney who is well-versed in Pennsylvania law and will be able to advise you on the best course of action.